Kalshammari/BN_Based_Seq2Seq/README.md

-# Forecasting Multivariate Time Series of Magnetic Field Parameters of Solar Events: A Sequence to Sequence Learning Approach
+# Sequence to Sequence Learning Approach of Forecasting Multivariate Time Series of Magnetic Field Parameters of Solar Events

 The code is an implemintation of a deep sequence to sequence learning approach of multivariate time series forecasting of magnetic field parameters of solar events.
 It is impleminted using Keras and PyTorch.